muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

-As seen in the use cases above, the usage of agents introduces various challenges, spanning from the definition of APIs that can be used by the various agent to the interworking with already existing components of the Network Managent and Control stack.
+As seen in the use cases above, the usage of agents introduces various challenges, spanning from the definition of APIs that can be used by the various agent to the interworking with already existing components of the Network Management and Control stack.
 New challenges arise when we move from a single agent to a multi-agent architecture.
 When multiple agents are deployed we need to consider how they discover each other, how they interwork with the discovered agents and how they are kept in synch.